jgw96/web-ai-toolkit/README.md

 ## Technical Details

-The Web AI Toolkit utilizes the [transformers.js project](https://huggingface.co/docs/transformers.js/index) to run AI workloads.
 All AI processing is performed locally on the device, ensuring data privacy and reducing latency.
-AI workloads are run using the [WebNN API](https://learn.microsoft.com/en-us/windows/ai/directml/webnn-overview) when available, otherwise falling back to the WebGPU API, or even to the CPU with WebAssembly.
-Choosing the correct hardware to target is handled by the library.
+All AI workloads are run using the WebGPU API or using the built in Chromium AI APIs in Edge and Chrome.

 ## Contribution